BYLAWS

 B. May appoint such associates and Assistant Editors as shall be necessary to aid in the performance of their duties.

-C. Publish the Bulletin quarterly and the Newsletter bimonthly if material and funds permit.
+C. Publish The Bulletin and the Newsletter quarterly if material and funds permit.

 D. Be members of the Board of Directors.